The ‘Great Resignation’ Is Real, Here’s How To Survive It

 Just how much are you losing when you lose an employee?
 The estimated hard cost for replacing one employee with an average salary of $40,000 is around $104,000, encompassing the processes of separation, vacancy, and replacement.

 The financial aspect of attrition is just one, the other is the soft cost.
 Whenever an employee leaves, lost productivity and decreased capacity follows, which can be a death blow to a company struggling to keep their employees and their business alive at the same time.

 COST BREAKDOWN OF EMPLOYEE TURNOVER

 Calculate your total turnover costs and try to put them on the scale of the “Great Resignation.”

-Why Are People Leaving?
+Why Are People Resigning?

 Management professor Anthony Klotz, the person who coined the term “Great Resignation,” says this global phenomenon is brought about by several observable trends and pent-up resignations from last year finally coming together to a tipping point.